denten-books/plain-text/0-chapter.md

-footprints indicating the "evanescent absence" of life.[^ln-lacan] Unlike Kittler, who once wrote that "under conditions of high technology, literature has nothing more to say,"[@kittler_gramophone_1999, 263] I believe that literature continues to speak volumes.
+footprints indicating the "evanescent absence" of life.[^ln-lacan] Unlike Kittler, who once wrote that "under conditions of high technology, literature has nothing more to say,"[@kittler_gramophone_1999, 263] I believe that literature continues to have a voice in modern life.
 Technology does not silence---it transforms the nature of literary phenomena.
 The instruments of literary analysis should consequently evolve to deal with new technological contingencies.
 Where texts are encrypted, we decrypt.
 If "automated discourse analysis has taken command,"[@kittler_gramophone_1999, 263] then we will engineer analytical automatons that command on our behalf.